ksu-hmi/Severity-Prediction-GUI/projectroadmap.md

 - [x] 9.
 DONE Code initial tkinter GUI buttons.
 Assigned:  Jana
 - [x] 10.
 DONE Investigate usage of NN for imputing additional data to further improve NN.
 Required result:  Demonstrate usage of NN to predict missing data.
 Assigned:  Nathan
 - [] 11.
 Code Input button to add any strings in the input field to the variable string and display current string above the submit button.
 Assigned:  Jana
-- [] 12.
-Code Submit button to run the call_model(string) function, using the current string variable as input.
+- [x] 12.
+DONE Code Submit button to run the call_model(string) function, using the current string variable as input.
 The returned string is then displayed as '"Predicted Severity: ", returned_result.'
-Assigned:  Jana
+Assigned:  Jana/Nathan
-- [] 13.
-Code call_model(string) to accept GUI input and return a phrase for test purposes.
+- [x] 13.
+DONE Code call_model(string) to accept GUI input and return a phrase for test purposes.
 Required result:  returned_result = 10 characters of input phrase for testing purposes.
 Assigned:  Nathan
 - [] 14.
 Code call_model(string) to transform input data for usage in prediction.
-Return size of input array.
-Required result: returned_result = array size.
+Return random sev_level.
+Required result: returned_result = random int 1-9.
 Assigned:  Nathan
 - [] 15.
 Code call_model(string) to run prediction using transformed input data and Return predicted severity.
 Required result:  returned_result = integer value for predicted severity.
 Assigned:  Nathan
 - [] 16.
 Code output display window to print '"Predicted Severity: ", str(returned result)' Assigned: Jana
 - [] 17.
 Prepare code to interpret integer value of severity as its text equivilant.
 Assigned:  Jana